iay/shibboleth-build-docker/README.md

 will be started inside the container, to which you can add identities from the container's local `.ssh/` directory.

+## amazoncorretto-17

+This is the same as `amazoncorretto-11` but providing Corretto 17 instead of Corretto 11.
+The expectation is that the next generation of Shibboleth Java products will be built on this platform.

 ## openjdk-site

 This directory builds an environment which addresses a specific issue in the